 Part 1: The repeater: a short story

 The common thread of this thesis is how disembodied media produce power.
-To materialize the trajectory of this thread, I chose the repeater, a disembodied learning device from my childhood to develop an archival project.
-The device was invented in China's mid nineties, by a telecommunications engineer while in his forties.
-After China’s economical reform, the engineer was able to take trips to Western Europe and North America.
-Upon realizing his lack of fluency in English (for his generation, the instructed language in school was Russian), he invented the repeater to assist him in his studying.
+To materialize the trajectory of this thread, I chose to develop an archival project based on the repeater, a disembodied learning device from my childhood.
+The device was invented in China in the mid-1990s by a telecommunications engineer in his 40s.
+After China’s economic reforms, the engineer was able to travel to Western Europe and North America.
+Upon realizing his lack of fluency in English (for his generation, the instructed second language in school was Russian), he invented the repeater to assist him in his studying.

 Two core components make up the device: a hub for cassette tapes, and a digital interface.
-As the tape plays, the learner can manipulate the digital interface to select a phrase, listen to its playback, record their own repetition, and compare the repetition to the original.
-It was not only a device of technical inventive value, but also of pedagogical significance.
-The “listen, record, compare” method was welcomed by students, teachers and parents, since it amended for the scarce opportunities to practice English in real life.
+As the tape plays, the learner can manipulate the digital interface to select a phrase, play it back, record their own repetition, and compare the repetition to the original.
+This was not only a device of technical inventive value, but also of pedagogical significance.
+The “listen, record, compare” method was welcomed by students, teachers and parents alike, since it made up for the scarce opportunities to practice English in real life.

-It is a device deeply ingrained in the collective memory for my generation: every student was ordered to have a repeater at home to listen to English audio tapes.
-In addition to the tapes accompanying school textbooks, demanding parents ordered children to study advanced material outside of school.
-An audio interview recorded with my childhood friend excavated one quintessential “out of school” material, the “New Concept English” textbook.
-Since our parents all worked in education, they were educated and familiar with the strategies to keep us “ahead of the game”, a phrase frequently used by my parents.
-Some of my peers did not study advanced materials outside of the mandatory curriculum.
-Either their parents did not know about these materials, or they did not want to impose extra workload on their children.
-This recollection was a realistic and uncomfortable testimony of the Bourdieu Effects as discussed earlier.
-As my friend and I held structural privileges inherited from our parents, we managed to “stayed ahead of the game”.
-For our peers who did not inherit such privileges, their access for advancement were denied since they did not know these resources, had less access to advancement: and the uneven distribution of knowledge access caused by the power structure further hindered them from gaining access to these resources.
+This device is deeply ingrained in the collective memory of my generation: every student was required to have a repeater at home for listening to English audio tapes.
+In addition to tapes that accompanied school textbooks, demanding parents required their children to study advanced materials outside of school.
+An audio interview I recently conducted with a childhood friend excavated one piece of quintessential “out of school” material, the “New Concept English” textbook.
+Since our parents all worked in education, they were themselves educated and familiar with strategies to keep us “ahead of the game”, a phrase frequently used by my parents.
+Some of my peers did not study advanced materials outside of the mandatory curriculum: either their parents did not know about these materials, or they did not want to impose the extra workload on their children.
+This recollection was a realistic and uncomfortable testimony of the Bourdieu Effects discussed earlier.
+As my friend and I enjoyed structural privileges inherited from our parents, we managed to “stay ahead of the game”.
+Our peers, who did not inherit these privileges and did not know these resources, had less access to advancement: and the uneven distribution of access to knowledge, caused by the prevailing power structure, further hindered them from gaining access to these resources.

-For the ones who held privilege, the aid from this device did lead to advancements of all sorts – cultural, social, economical.
+For the ones who enjoyed these privileges, the help provided by this device led to advancements of all sorts – cultural, social, economical.
 As a child, I was impressed by a sense of cultural mobility delivered by the engineer in his TV lectures.
-He emphasized how the access to cultural resources greatly expanded his vision, even though he is professionally trained in engineering.
-As my childhood friend and I travel overseas today, our trajectories testified to the mobilities the repeater was able to facilitate.
+He emphasized how access to cultural resources had greatly expanded his vision, even though he was professionally trained in engineering.
+As my childhood friend and I travel overseas today, our trajectories testify to the mobility the repeater was able to facilitate.

 However, I also abhorred the device.
-During summer holidays, I could play half of the day and the other half devoted to the repeater.
-The sense of alienation was shared by another interviewee, Xuanxuan, whom I met while looking for second hand repeaters on a trading app.
-In the app, many of the repeaters were decorated with cartoon stickers, and Xuanxuan’s repeater was the most outrageously decorated one, covered with stickers of cupcakes, lollipops, and hello kitties.
-As my parents received the repeater I ordered from Xuanxuan, they also found a letter handwritten by her.
-Growing up, she had always been an unmotivated student, and looked down upon in the meritocratic hierarchy prevalent in Chinese schools.
-Upon discovering her passion for learning English, she transformed her study routine and motivation: reciting words and phrases with the repeater in whatever time was available within her packed schedule during preparation for high school admittance.
-For her, the stickers worked as a rewards during these arduous moments of learning.
+During summer holidays, I was allowed to play for half of the day, while the other half was devoted to the repeater.
+The sense of alienation was shared by another interviewee, Xuanxuan, whom I met while looking for second-hand repeaters on a trading app.
+Many of the repeaters offered on the app were decorated with cartoon stickers, and Xuanxuan’s repeater was the most outrageously decorated of them all, covered with stickers of cupcakes, lollipops, and Hello Kittys.
+When my parents received the repeater I bought from Xuanxuan, they also found a letter handwritten by her.
+Growing up, she had always been an unmotivated student, and was looked down upon in the meritocratic hierarchy prevalent in Chinese schools.
+Upon discovering her passion for learning English, however, she transformed her study routine and motivation: reciting words and phrases with the repeater in whatever time was available within her packed schedule during preparation for high school admittance.
+For her, the stickers worked as rewards during these arduous moments of learning.

-The playful stickers and the sincere letter from Xuanxuan drew me to discover the repeater’s role as embedded in common people’s daily lives.
-Attached to the ubiquitous surface of the repeater, the stickers appear to me as symbols for overcoming the feelings of frustration and loneliness felt during disembodied learning processes.
-They suggested a rich field for putting together an alternative archive for the repeater, one that critically embrace and overcome the felt feelings of alienation.
+The playful stickers and the sincere letter from Xuanxuan led me to discover the repeater’s role as embedded in common people’s daily lives.
+Attached to the ubiquitous surface of the repeater, the stickers appear to me as symbols for overcoming the feelings of frustration and loneliness experienced during disembodied learning processes.
+They suggested a rich field for putting together an alternative archive for the repeater, one that critically embraces and overcomes the experienced feelings of alienation.